 SAP Best Practice Content

 SAP S/4HANA Best Practices content is the recommended content delivery for SAP S/4HANA product.
 With the SAP S/4HANA Best Practices content for EWM, customers get a new warehouse XX10 (XX = Country Code) with its pre-defined warehouse structure, related customizing, sample master data and business processes based on this setup.
-The key features and benefits are
+The key features and benefits are as follows:

 - Quickly enable pre-configured basic warehouse management processes using a clearly defined scope and explicit guidance